 Flora and Fauna:

-The flora found within the park is exteremely diverse.
+The flora found within the park is extremely diverse.
 The northern regions contain barren areas of the upper Himalayas and the Trans-Himalayan slope lands consisting of some rhododendron, caragana shrubs, and Salix, Juniper, white Himalayan birch, and the occasional silver fir dominate the high meadows of the Himalayas.
 Less than five percent of the park is forested, with much of it lying in the southern portion.
 The Suligad Vally’s flora consists of blue pine, spruce, hemlock, cedar, silver fir, poplar, rhododendron, and bamboo.
 The park also contains 286 species of ethnobotanical importance.

 Local accommodations are available in Dunai, Sangta, Chhepka, and Ringmo.
 Campsites with rubbish pits, toilets, and shelters are available throughout the park.
 Trekking lodges are located in Dunai, Chhepka, and Ringmo and provide food and limited supplies.
 Park offices are located at Suligad, Chhepka, Palam Ringmo, and Toijem, At the headquarters in Palam there is a small visitor center.

 How to get there?

-The easiest way to reach the park is by air from Nepalgunj to the Juphal airstrip in Dolpa followed by a half day walk to the park entrance at Suligad.
+The easiest way to reach the park is by air from Nepalgunj to the Juphal airstrip in Dolpa followed by a half-day walk to the park entrance at Suligad.

 Individual trekking is permitted to trek to Ringmo or Phoksundo Lake.
-The Tran-Himalayan region of inner Dolpa is restricted to group trekking only; a group trekking permit is needed and can be arranged through any recognized trekking agency of Nepal.
+The Tran-Himalayan region of inner Dolpa is restricted to group trekking only; a group trekking permit is needed and can be arranged through any recognized trekking agency in Nepal.